unforswearing/dued/help.md

 **Applescript Applet**

-`dued` was originally designed as an Applescript that would only fetch the date in the future (the pre-`dued` script [exists here](https://gist.github.com/unforswearing/9677819)).
+`dued` was originally designed as an Applescript that would only fetch the date in the future (the pre-`dued` scripts [exist here](https://gist.github.com/unforswearing/9677819)).
 After using the current version of `dued` as an applet for a few days, I was bit bogged down by its speed.
 While it still affords me the ease of adding future dates to my notes when I want them, I still had to launch the application and type in the parameters, which only saved a marginal amount of time.

 **Alfred Workflow**